-Fumiyo worked as Graduate Coordinator and Consultant for the UNICEF CARK (Central Asian Republics and Kazakhstan) Global Education Project for national educational reform in the five Central Asian countries (2002-2005).
-She coordinated a team of twenty-four Canadian and British consultants, liaising regularly with UNICEF Country and Area offices, while undertaking consultancy herself in four of the five countries in the region.
+As Graduate Coordinator and Consultant for the UNICEF CARK (Central Asian Republics and Kazakhstan) Global Education Project for national educational reform in the five Central Asian countries (2002-2005), she coordinated a team of twenty-four Canadian and British consultants, liaising regularly with UNICEF country and area offices, while undertaking consultancy herself in four of the five countries in the region.

-Her more recent consultancy work for Sustainability Frontiers includes the following co-consutancies with David Selby: a Climate Change for Education for Sustainable Development (CCESD) teacher education program for UNESCO (2011); undertaking a mapping study of the integration of disaster risk reduction in school curricula globally for UNESCO and UNICEF (2011); conducting a baseline study of disaster risk reduction curricula in Vanuatu and a dovetailed consultancy writing grade 4, 5 and 6 curriculum materials and associated teacher training programs and materials for piloting in Vanuatu schools for Save the Children Australia (2012); developing a technical guidance tool for the integration of disaster risk reduction in school curricula for UNESCO and UNICEF (2012); undertaking safe school research in Cambodia, China and Indonesia for Plan International in Asia (2012); mapping out child-friendly schooling for peacebuilding for UNICEF Headquarters (2013); updating and upgrading disaster risk reduction and climate change adaptation learning materials for the Caribbean Disaster Emergency Management Authority (2014), among others.
+Her more recent consultancy work for Sustainability Frontiers includes the following co-consultancies with David Selby: a Climate Change for Education for Sustainable Development (CCESD) teacher education program for UNESCO (2011); undertaking a mapping study of the integration of disaster risk reduction in school curricula globally for UNESCO and UNICEF (2011); conducting a baseline study of disaster risk reduction curricula in Vanuatu and a dovetailed consultancy writing grade 4, 5 and 6 curriculum materials and associated teacher training programs and materials for piloting in Vanuatu schools for Save the Children Australia (2012); developing a technical guidance tool for the integration of disaster risk reduction in school curricula for UNESCO and UNICEF (2012); undertaking safe school research in Cambodia, China and Indonesia for Plan International in Asia (2012); mapping out child-friendly schooling for peacebuilding for UNICEF Headquarters (2013); updating and upgrading disaster risk reduction and climate change adaptation learning materials for the Caribbean Disaster Emergency Management Authority (2014), among others.

-New publications with David Selby arising out of the Sustainability Frontiers consultancies described above include: Disaster Risk Reduction in School Curricula: Case Studies from Thirty Countries (UNESCO/Paris, UNICEF/Geneva, 2012); Disaster Risk Reduction Education in Vanuatu: A Baseline Study (Save the Children Australia, 2012); Disaster Risk Reduction & Climate Change Education in Vanuatu (Save the Children Australia, 2012); Towards a Learning Culture of Safety and Resilience: Technical Guidance on Disaster Risk Reduction in School Curricula (UNESCO/Paris, UNICEF/New York, 2014); Child-friendly Schooling for Peacebuilding (UNICEF/New York, 2014).
+Key publications with David Selby arising out of the Sustainability Frontiers consultancies described above include: Disaster Risk Reduction in School Curricula: Case Studies from Thirty Countries (UNESCO/Paris, UNICEF/Geneva, 2012); Towards a Learning Culture of Safety and Resilience: Technical Guidance on Disaster Risk Reduction in School Curricula (UNESCO/Paris, UNICEF/New York, 2014); Child-friendly Schooling for Peacebuilding (UNICEF/New York, 2014).

 Contact Fumiyo : firstname.lastname@example.org